department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 - Create another issue and demonstrate the blocker feature
 - Q&A session

-## Strategy Meeting Part III: Fostering Open Communication
+## Strategy Workshop Part III: Fostering Open Communication

 **30 minutes:** VSP team will demonstate the ways to foster communication through Slack messages and Zenhub comments.